-We encourage you to review our ESG page under the "About" section of our corporate website for more detailed information regarding our ESG efforts and current initiatives.
+We encourage you to review our ESG page and summary report which can be found under the "About" section of our corporate website for more detailed information regarding our ESG efforts and current initiatives.
 On our website, among other information, are the following highlights:

 - OrthoPediatrics cares about our environmental impact while working in a highly regulated industry and we are certified according to ISO 13485. - The Company and its associates regularly participate in philanthropic causes important to our local communities.
 We also partner with charitable organizations that provide pediatric orthopedic care around the world.
-In 2020 we were named as "Corporate Partner of the Year" by the World Pediatric Project with whom we work to provide access to medical care for children in developing countries. - We are committed to fostering an environment that is respectful, compassionate, and inclusive of everyone in our community. - Cybersecurity continues to be a top priority; we have increased internal awareness and training while leveraging third-party providers to assist in safeguarding the Company.
+In 2020 we were named as "Corporate Partner of the Year" by the World Pediatric Project with whom we continue to work to provide access to medical care for children in developing countries. - We are committed to fostering an environment that is respectful, compassionate, and inclusive of everyone in our community.
+We have been named as one of the Best Places to Work in Indiana for the seventh year. - The Company and its Board of Directors understand the value of diversity.
+Since the conclusion of our 2022 annual meeting of stockholders, the Company has added two diverse Directors to our Board.

 We believe effectively managing our priorities, as well as increasing our transparency related to ESG programs, will help create long-term value for our stakeholders.
-We expect to increase our disclosures and communicate our ESG efforts in future SEC filings.
+We expect to continue to increase our disclosures and communicate our ESG efforts in future SEC filings.